StoneColdH/DeepLearningProject/README.md

 For other dataset and parameter settings, please refer to the arg parser in `train.py`.
 For example,you can run `python train.py --dataset yelp` to use YelpChi dataset.

-**Please note that our FFSD dataset has millions of transactions, such that we put a sampled dataset (10k transactions) in this repository.**

 ## Repo Structure
 The repository is organized as follows: